santhoshsai85/DataStructuresAndAlgorithms/README.md

 # DataStructuresAndAlgorithms
-I add algos here for better understanding.
+I add DS and algos here for better understanding.